-It turns out it was Berry Cookie Cobbler from Sandra Lee at Food Network.
-Now I try not to do a lot of “semi-homemade” recipes, but I probably should do more.
-Especially after this one.
 While it was really good, the main downfall was the topping of crumbled up refrigerated cookie dough.
 While nice, it could be better with almost no work.
-So we substitute in a simple crumble top from my apple crumble pie, and we go from good to great.
+So we substitute in a simple crumble top from my apple crumble pie, and we went from good to great.
+I love that topping.

-Prepare crumble topping.
-Combine one cup flour, 1/2 cup brown sugar and 1/2 teaspoon cinnamon.
-Melt one stick (1/2 cup) butter in the microwave and mix into the dry mixture.
+Prepare the crumble topping.
+Combine one cup flour, ½ cup brown sugar, and ½ teaspoon cinnamon.
+Melt one stick (½ cup) butter in the microwave and mix it into the dry mixture.

 Pour berry mixture into an eight by eight or nine by six baking dish.
 Top with the crumb mixture.